Mohawk Valley Gateway Overlook Bridge

 The MVGO bridge is open from Spring until the first snowfall in the Winter.

-Those subjects are: Native Americans, early settlers, and immigrants; canal, railroad, and roads; farming, water power, and factories; nature, community, and vision.
-In the more open middle portion of the structure there are six rounded patterns which focus attention on markers relating the stories of six distinct neighborhoods visible from the bridge: East End, South Side, Down Town, Market Hill, Reid Hill and the West End.
+Those subjects are Native Americans, early settlers, and immigrants; canal, railroad, and roads; farming, water power, and factories; nature, community, and vision.
+In the more open middle portion of the structure, there are six rounded patterns which focus attention on markers relating to the stories of six distinct neighborhoods visible from the bridge: East End, South Side, Down Town, Market Hill, Reid Hill, and the West End.
 Each contains a photograph which is from that neighborhood but also is indicative of the city overall.